 Olive-or-Oliver made their cinematic debut with their short film, “Morning”, as part of the Queer Video Mentorship Project at the Inside Out Festival 2012, which has since screened numerous times throughout Toronto, as well as at international festivals in Seattle, San Francisco, Hong Kong, and Seoul.

-Olive-or-Oliver is white, middle-class, disabled, queer, trans, genderqueer, a former sex worker, femme, a witch, and sometimes a womyn.
-All of these identities inform their perspective and work.
+Olive-or-Oliver is white, historically middle-class, a settler, disabled and chronically ill, queer, trans, genderqueer, femme, a former sex worker, a survivor, a witch, and sometimes a womyn.
+All of these identities and experiences inform their perspective and work.